Please note that this page is automatically translated.

 Small

-• We aim to reduce procurement risks by promoting procurement from multiple companies and procurement that is not limited by place of origin.
+• We aim to reduce procurement risks by procuring from multiple companies and by promoting procurement that is not tied to a specific place of origin.

-• We will consider formulating a business continuity plan in advance in case of a procurement shortfall.
+• We will consider formulating a business continuity plan in advance in case of a procurement shortage.

 Chronic

-Increases in procurement costs, etc. due to changes in raw material yields resulting from fluctuations in precipitation and weather patterns
+Increases in procurement costs due to changes in raw material harvest yields resulting from fluctuations in precipitation and weather patterns

-Increases in procurement costs due to reduced harvests and catches of raw materials, changes in production areas, and deterioration in quality caused by rising air and sea temperatures
+Increased procurement costs due to reduced harvests and catches of raw materials, changes in production areas, and declines in quality caused by rising air and sea temperatures

 • Please see “Impact of Climate Change on Raw Materials Procurement” for more details.

-As for fish, one of the main food ingredients, we divided each fish species into main procurement regions and wild/farmed, and conducted literature research on each.
-Although there are some differences in production areas, because the difference in temperature rise will become larger from 2050 onwards, we made common trend predictions up to 2050 for both the 2°C and 4°C scenarios, but after 2050, we separately predicted trends for the 2°C scenario and the 4°C scenario.
-As a result, we concluded that there is a low risk of a rapid decline in landings and production of each fish species and rice until 2050.
+With regard to fish, one of the main food ingredients, we conducted a literature survey for each species, dividing it into the main supply region and wild/farmed categories.
+Although there are some differences in production areas, because the difference in temperature rise will become significant from 2050 onwards, we made a common trend forecast for both the 2°C and 4°C scenarios up to 2050, but after 2050 we separately forecast trends for the 2°C and 4°C scenarios.
+As a result, we concluded that there is a low risk of a rapid decline in catch and production volumes for each fish species and rice until 2050.

-On the other hand, the report concluded that it is difficult to deny the possibility that, under the 4°C scenario, rising sea temperatures will have varying degrees of adverse effects on each fish species from 2050 onwards.
+On the other hand, we concluded that it is difficult to deny the possibility that, after 2050, rising sea temperatures under the 4°C scenario will have adverse effects on each fish species, although to varying degrees.

-Regarding rice, there are concerns that a decline in quality due to rising temperatures in both the 2°C and 4°C scenarios could lead to risks to the procurement of high-quality rice.
+Furthermore, with regard to rice, there are concerns that a decline in quality due to rising temperatures in both the 2°C and 4°C scenarios could lead to a risk to the procurement of high-quality rice.

-Based on the above evaluation, we have considered the direction of measures to stabilize procurement.
-For all raw materials, we will promote the development and use of advanced farming and cultivation techniques that are suited to climate change (see “Initiative ②” below for an example), while at the same time considering overseas farming projects for tuna, yellowtail, and sea bream in addition to the current domestic ones, and for shrimp and salmon, we will explore new countries for procurement and develop new farming techniques.
-For rice, we will select production areas and varieties that are suited to climate change, and support breeding projects to ensure quality.
+Based on the above assessment, we have considered the direction of measures to stabilize procurement.
+For all raw materials, we will promote the development and utilization of advanced aquaculture and cultivation techniques that are responsive to climate change (see “Initiative ②” below for an example).
+At the same time, for tuna, yellowtail, and sea bream, we will consider overseas aquaculture operations in addition to the domestic ones we have been using, and for shrimp and salmon, we will explore new sourcing countries and develop new aquaculture techniques.
+For rice, we will select production areas and varieties that are responsive to climate change, and support breeding projects to ensure quality.

 Main Ingredients